What is Verge (XVG)?

 If you’re considering buying any XVG coins, one key issue you should be aware of is that Verge is far from the only privacy coin competing for market share.
 Monero, Dash, Zcash, Bytecoin and Bitcoin Private are just some of the other currencies built with a focus on anonymous transactions, so you’ll need to consider how Verge stacks up against those other projects.

-More generally, it’s also worth pointing out that all privacy coins (whether rightly or wrongly) inevitably develop associations with sketchy or even criminal activity.
-While privacy is an essential feature for many consumers, it’s also a double-edged sword that can cast doubt on the credibility of a coin and damage its public perception.
+More generally, it’s also worth pointing out that all privacy coins (whether rightly or wrongly) inevitably develop associations with dodgy or even criminal activity.
+While privacy is an essential feature for many consumers, it’s also a double-edged sword that can cast doubt on the credibility of a coin and hamper its public perception.

 Verge has also been no stranger to controversy throughout its history.
 From a 51% attack by hackers in April 2018 that forced it to fork, to earlier reports suggesting that it was being blackmailed by John McAfee, there may be a few question marks you want to clear up before deciding whether or not to buy.